Webstrates/Varv/README.md

-# Varv - A piece of reprogrammable interactive software based on declarative data structures
+# Varv - Reprogrammable interactive software as a declarative data structure

+For more information see [http://varv.projects.cavi.au.dk](http://varv.projects.cavi.au.dk)